eye-akankshaa/RoughRepoPractice/README.md

 # RoughRepoPractice
 This I am doing rough Practice for understanding Git

-Imp Git commands which I should know are :
+Important Git commands which I should know are :

 1.Git clone